freescout-help-desk/freescout/README.md

 [FreeScout](https://github.com/freescout-helpdesk/freescout) will provide the same set of features as a HelpScout: help desk tools, email management and analytics. **FreeScout** will also provide some extra features:

   * 100% Mobile-friendly.
+  * Multilingual.
   * Starred conversations.
-  * Sending message to multiple customers at once.
+  * Sending messages to multiple customers at once.
   * Pasting screenshots from the clipboard into the reply area.
   * Dragging images into the reply area.